pennlabs/penn-courses/backend/README.md

 2. Running Docker

     - Run `docker-compose up` in a separate terminal window (also in the `backend` directory) before running any manage.py commands (this will spin up a Docker container running Postgres and Redis).
+    - If (and only if) you are having trouble installing packages on your computer (e.g. issues installing on M1 architecture), run `docker-compose up --profile=dev` instead of just `docker-compose up`.
+This will spin up a container that you can ssh into to run the backend server (with all required packages preinstalled).
+Then in a separate terminal, you can run `docker exec -it backend_development_1 /bin/bash` (if this says no such container, try `... backend-development-1...`, and if that doesn't work then run `docker container ls` and use the name of whatever container most closely matches the `backend_development` image).
+You can think of this as "SSHing" into the running Docker container.
+Once you are in the container, you can continue running the rest of the commands in this README (skip the `pipenv install --dev` step, start with `pipenv shell`, etc.).

 3. Setting up your Penn Courses development environment